-Despite 2019 being its first year of operation, ZF was able to achieve an enrolment level of 100% and the same has continued in the academic years 2020 and 2021 due to the limited seats available for medical education in Gujarat.
-Total seats available for M.B.B.S. course in Gujarat is 5,500 (Source: Medical Council of India) as against around ~78,000 students who registered for National Eligibility cum Entrance Test (NEET).
-Moreover, the outlook of overall education sector remains favourable in light of growing middle class population with rising income levels, increasing enrolment of students in colleges and universities, emphasis on girls' education, increasing private spend on education, wider variety of courses offered by colleges and universities, etc. However, challenges relating to access to education, quality of education imparted, governance and management, and financial commitment to education development continue to persist.
+Since its first year of operation in 2019, ZF was able to maintain the enrolment level at 100% due to the limited seats available for medical education in Gujarat.
+Generally, the academic year starts in month of August.
+However, due to Covid-19, there is a delay in entrance exam hence, the academic year is expected to start from October 2021 (2021-2022 batch).
+Total seats available for M.B.B.S. course in Gujarat is nearly 5,400-5,600 as against around 78,000-80,000 students who registered for National Eligibility cum Entrance Test (NEET).
+Hence, it is expected that ZF would continue to receive 100% enrolment in 2021-22 and going forward.
+Moreover, the outlook for overall education sector remains favourable in light of growing middle class population with rising income levels, increasing enrolment of students in colleges and universities, emphasis on girls' education, increasing private spend on education, wider variety of courses offered by colleges and universities, etc. However, challenges relating to access to education, quality of education imparted, governance and management, and financial commitment to education development continue to persist.

 At present, the rising incidences of lifestyle diseases, the rising demand for affordable healthcare, the emergence of technologies like telemedicine, and the increased role of government in healthcare investment space are the major driving factors in Indian healthcare industry.
-Indian government has remained very active through its various initiatives such as Ayushman Bharat, Amrutam Yojana and other schemes.
+The Indian government has remained very active through its various initiatives such as Ayushman Bharat, Amrutam Yojana and other schemes.